 Q: Can I make a stronger dilution?

-A: You can use a 5% dilution for the first several days to a week, and then cut back to 2% if you wish.
+A: You can use a 5% dilution temporarily (if the skin is not damaged) for the first several days to a week, and then cut back to 2% if you wish.

 Q: Is this recipe safe for use during pregnancy?